 Buying a wooden floor is a major purchase.
 With these 5 questions, you can be better prepared when buying a wood floor.

 1. Where was the floor manufactured?

 When buying a wood floor remember to ask not only where the wood comes from but also how and where it’s manufactured.
 Quality materials and construction will determine the longevity of your floor and these few simple questions could save you a major headache (if not a heart attack) in the long run.

-Many of our WPB birch ply engineered boards not only possess great quality but they also create the illusion of real, solid wood.
-With that in mind, it’s always good to ask not only the source of the wood but as well where the boards are constructed.
+Many of our WBP birch ply engineered boards not only possess great quality but also create the illusion of real, solid wood.
+With that in mind, it’s always good to ask not only the source of the wood but also where the boards are constructed.
 For example, not all engineered boards are suitable for underfloor heating due to cheaper substrates.

 2. Is your floor in compliance with the EU safety standards?